This ski trip packing list will get you ready for your winter getaway!

 But I love packing an additional jacket that’s either a puffer or fur for walking around town and going out to dinner.
 I actually managed to wear one jacket on the plane and pack 2 jackets in my carry-on luggage on my last trip to Utah.

 I wanted some cute pictures and when you are outside the only items that show will be your jacket!
+I found a silver puffer that’s water and windproof perfect for skiing that’s great for streetwear as well – CHECK PRICE.
+I also packed on of my vintage fur jacket, GET A FAUX FUR ON HERE.

 Having another jacket is also good in case you get some snow on your ski jacket making it wet.
 I’ve had wipeouts before where I’m just covered in snow, and believe me it gets in all the crevices.
 When that snow melts your jacket will get wet if any of it landed on the inside!